-The global smart food logistics market size was valued at USD 9.98 billion in 2022.
-It is projected to reach USD 31.00 billion by 2031, growing at a CAGR of 13.42% during the forecast period (2023-2031).
+The global smart food logistics market size was valued at USD 11.23 billion in 2023.
+It is expected to reach USD 34.88 billion in 2032, growing at a CAGR of 13.42% over the forecast period (2024-32).
+Increasing consumer awareness and regulatory requirements regarding food safety and quality drive the adoption of smart food logistics solutions.
+Technologies such as IoT sensors, blockchain, and real-time monitoring systems enable enhanced traceability, transparency, and compliance throughout the food supply chain.

 Smart food logistics is a part of the food supply chain that facilitates the collection of shipment tracking data.
 Smart food logistics companies use wireless temperature sensors to provide multi-zone monitoring and maintain frozen goods in refrigerated vehicles and trailers.
 Cloud-based collaborative solutions are utilized throughout the whole supply chain by smart food logistics organizations.
 These solutions offer tight integration of information from the end-user, the warehouse, and transportation throughout the supply chain.